Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 Here, reps motivate leads to make a purchase decision.
 The following metrics can help guide them on when and how to persuade leads to make an educated purchase.

-Reps can use this knowledge to optimize email flows, identify opportunities to educate customers about your software and its value and update onboarding materials.
+Reps can use this knowledge to update onboarding materials and optimize email campaigns and flows.
+They should identify opportunities to educate customers about your software and its value.

 If your SaaS business also offers a free-for-life plan, you can skip this step and get users to sign up for the free plan instead.
 You can then remind them to upgrade their plan later on if they want access to premium or exclusive features.